discordx-ts/discordx/README.md

 }
 ```

-To enable the first arg injection you must specify an extra argument in your `Client` construction
+To enable the "first" payload injection you must specify an extra argument in your `Client` construction
 ```typescript
 const client = new Client({
   payloadInjection: "first"